liao123abc/liao123abc.github.io/_posts/2022-01-04-kotlin-flow.md

         - shared between multiple collectors
     - has buffer(replay cache)
 - State flow is a shared flow
+- StateFlow does not emit duplicate value.
+    - use sharedFlow

 ```kotlin
 // MutableStateFlow(initialValue) is a shared flow with the following parameters: